pnpm/pnpm/CONTRIBUTING.md

   git push origin my-fix-branch
   ```

-- In GitHub, send a pull request to `rstacruz:master`.
+- In GitHub, send a pull request to `pnpm:master`.
 - If we suggest changes then:

   - Make the required updates.